Who can volunteer?

 When is the best time to come?

 Madagascar has two main seasonal variations.
 The hot and wet season (October to March) makes for pleasant diving conditions but perhaps not favorable for those who cannot tolerate the heat.
-In the southwest of Madagascar the wet season typically only consists of around one weeks worth of rain, in comparison with the much wetter northern part of the country.
-Throughout December and January it is the cyclone season, this produces windy conditions which may affect the diving schedule at times and reduce diving visibility, we therefore offer a reduced expedition fee for those joining in December going into January.
+In the southwest of Madagascar the wet season typically only consists of around one weeks worth of rain, in comparison with the considerably wetter northern part of the country.
+Throughout December and January it is the cyclone season, this produces windy conditions which may affect the diving schedule at times and reduce diving visibility.
 The Dry season (April to October) is slightly cooler and you will most definitely require a full wetsuit during this time.
 Humpback Whale season also starts in July through to October so this a great time to come as we often see whales when out diving on the exterior of the bay, or we can organise whale watching excursions for you.

 |Month||Season (according to Europe seasons)||Risk of Malaria||Average Day Temp °C||Average Night Temp °C|